Thinking of Underfloor Heating installed ? Read on

 How much does Underfloor Heating Cost to run?

 The most important thing that effects running costs is insulation.
 The insulation of the floor, roof, walls and windows.
+We offer 5mm and upwards to 50mm, we can also build up floor levels with this so the finished systems meet other higher floors

-Height of room
+Height of the room ?

 Rooms with vaulted ceilings need more energy to heat them up due to the higher volume of air.
 However underfloor heating is much more effective at heating rooms with high ceilings when compared to radiators.
 The heat of the radiators (convectional) tends to heat the top of the room before it reaches the bottom.
 Underfloor heating actually heats the area where people stand and sit making it more fuel efficient.